Criteria-Criterion | Commonly Confused Words

 etymology

-• Remember that criteria is the plural form, similar to the way data is a plural form too.
+• Remember that criteria is the plural form, while criterion is singular.

-• Use criterion when you are talking about a single standard to judge something.
+• Use criterion when referring to a single standard or principle.

 © 2025 Lithium Lab Pte Ltd